bronsongonzalez27/Regex/Develop/gist-template.md

 * g: Global matching (find all occurrences).
 * m: Treat the input as multiple lines.
 ### Grouping and Capturing
+Grouping and matching parentheses "()" are used to group eleements together.
+This is useful to apply quantifiers to a group of characters.
+Groups also capture the matched string for later purposes.
 ### Bracket Expressions
+Bracket expressions "[]" define a character class.
+Their purpose allows you to match a single character from a selected set of characters, for example '[aeiou]'
 ### Greedy and Lazy Match
+Greedy and Lazy match
 ### Boundaries

 ### Back-references